ManuelMaciel/adoptapy-back/README.md

 ### To Do List

-- [ ] Make the schema, controller and route of Rescue, only organizations will be able to publish
+- [ ] Make the schema, controller and route of Rescue, only organizations will be able to publish `On working`
 - [x] Make the invitation token to create an organization
 - [ ] Validate each publication entry
 - [x] Being able to upload more than one image to cloudinary